-It is hilarious how we became so addicted to technology and how we forgot some of the survival skills our great-grandparents and grandparents thought us.
-We now use our phones even for the most basic things, like calculating the tip or learning how to boil an egg.
+It is hilarious how we became so addicted to technology.
+How we forgot some of the survival skills our great-grandparents and grandparents thought us.
+We now use our phones even for the most basic things.
+Stuff like calculating the tip or learning how to boil an egg.
 We should look back and learn some of the survival skills our grandparents had.

-I don’t have so many memories of my great-grandparents as I would like to, but I realize that some of the things we were doing together when I was a kid, were true life lessons, lessons that I’ve forgotten now.
+I don’t have so many memories of my great-grandparents as I would like to.
+However, I realize that some of the things we were doing together when I was a kid were more than just fun activities.
+They were real-life lessons, lessons that I’ve forgotten now.

-Here are some survival skills your great-grandparents had, skills that you should learn:
+Here are some survival skills your great-grandparents had, skills that you should learn.

-Everyone in your great-grandparents’ generation knew how to hunt and fish for food, it wasn’t a sport or hobby for them, it was a way to provide for their family and cut down on food costs.
+Everyone in your great-grandparents’ generation knew how to hunt and fish for food.
+It wasn’t a sport or a hobby for them.
+In fact, it was a way to provide for their family and cut down on food costs.
 It didn’t matter where they lived, if they lived in a rural area or if they lived in the city.

 One of the few memories from my childhood involving my great-grandfather is about us going mushroom picking.
 Even though back then I didn’t pay too much attention to it, today I understand it wasn’t just a bonding activity.
-For my great-grandfather it was more than spending time with me, it was about foraging and about teaching me how to find food in the forest.
+For my great-grandfather, it was more than spending time with me.
+It was about foraging and about teaching me how to find food in the forest.
 Foraging is the easiest way to procure food when being out in the wild.

 Related reading: Foraging during summer.

-When I was a kid my great-grand mother used to send me to the neighbors to bring them eggs and I was usually doing it once or twice per week.
-I always thought the neighbors were grateful about the eggs and that’s why they were giving me strawberries or a jar of jam.
-Without knowing it back then, I was bartering with my great-grandparents’ neighbors and it took me years before I figured it out.
+When I was a kid, my great-grandmother used to send me to the neighbors to bring them eggs.
+I was usually doing it once or twice per week.
+I always thought the neighbors were grateful for the eggs and that’s why they were giving me strawberries or a jar of jam.
+Without knowing it back then, I was bartering with my great-grandparents’ neighbors.
+It took me years before I figured it out.

 Related reading: Barter items you should have for WSHTF.

-Lighting a fire without matches
+Survival skills your great grandparents had – Lighting a fire without matches

 Today it’s much easier to start a fire as there are all sorts of fire starters and other tools.
 It’s a skill that can be taught without difficulties and you should take some time and teach your kids how to do it.
-This article will teach you how to make a fire in the wild.
+This article will guide you how to make a fire in the wild.

 It might be true that corporate chains control everything nowadays and haggling is becoming a thing of the past, but there are also some good examples that show skill is still alive.
 This is something that will come in handy during harsh times.
-If you ever bough anything from Craigslist and you managed to bargain and get a good deal, then there you have it.
-You were a haggler for a brief period of time.
+If you ever bought anything from Craigslist and you managed to bargain and get a good deal, then there you have it.
+You were a haggler for a brief period.
 When SHTF, bargaining will be a skill that will save your life and help you thrive.

 Having a good rifle ready at any time, made the difference between having a piece of meat on their plate or eating a salad.
-One may argue that guns weren’t so advanced back then and it was easier to modify them, it might be true, but our great-grandparents had something we don’t, they had the ingenuity and knowledge to do it.
+One may argue that guns weren’t so advanced back then and it was easier to modify them.
+It might be true, but our great-grandparents had something we don’t, they had the ingenuity and knowledge to do it.

 Related reading: 5 guns every prepper should own.

-Our great-grandparents and grandparents left us a great legacy, they taught us how to be self-sufficient and how to face life challenges.
+Our great-grandparents and grandparents left us a great legacy.
+They taught us how to be self-sufficient and how to face life challenges.
 If you have forgotten what they thought you, it’s better to look back and re-learn their survival skills.
 The ways of the old days may soon be back and it’s better to be prepared.

 Stay Safe and God Bless!

-Other Preparedness and Self-suficiency Resources:
+Other Preparedness and Self-sufficiency Resources:

-The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)
+The LOST WAYS 2 (The vital self-sufficiency lessons our great grand-fathers left us)

-Drought USA (Secure unlimited fresh clean water)
+Drought USA (Secure unlimited fresh, clean water)

-Survival MD (Knowledge to survive any crisis situation)
+Survival MD (Knowledge to survive any crisis)